 Even we are not immune to holiday food madness; here is a personal story that happened to Erin P, CSPI:

 One of our Thanksgiving guests was culinarily inclined and thought he would contribute to our meal by making some gourmet gravy with the turkey juice that was left over.
 He was unaware that my mom’s favorite thing to do was not wash dishes, but fill the pan with water and dish soap and leave it to sit for days until someone else decided to wash it.
 The result: he made a gourmet batch of Palmolive flavored gravy for Thanksgiving dinner!

 As you sit down to say Grace on Thursday, you really will be thankful that you are not eating a turkey meal that required the assistance of the IPC.
 And as is always the take home message with our ‘best of IPC stories’ posts: we really have heard it all here, so you should never feel embarrassed or ashamed to call the IPC for anything 1-800-222-1222!
 We’re available 24 hours a day, 7 days a week, 365 days a year (this means we are open on Thanksgiving too!)

-Be sure to visit our website for some very useful tips on safe cooking practices this holiday season.
+Be sure to visit the CDC and IPC websites for some very useful tips on safe cooking practices this holiday season.
 Click here for a free Complimentary Packet (sticker, magnet, first aid recommendations) and free online Poison Prevention Education Course and poison prevention education materials.